ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Video:**  [`[20:57]`](https://youtu.be/YB8o_5qjNBc?t=1257)

-**Adrian Manning**: Updating lighthouse to v0.8.
-We have to re-optimize our tree-hash caching to include for more padding nodes.

-Defining more extensive HTTP APIs which is working to improve dev experience.
+Updating to v0.8.
+Tree-hash caching will be re-optimized to include for more padding nodes.
+More extensive HTTP APIs are being defined to improve dev experience.
 Matt from ConsenSys is building out some SSZ partials into our codebase.

-Slowly been testing an initial version of discovery v5 in small testnets.
+Slowly testing an initial version of discovery v5 in small testnets.

 Working towards standardizing a minimal/final libp2p spec for clients using libp2p.

-The libp2p work lead to updating our RPC.
-There's been discussion for the RPC to use separate protocol IDs per request:
+Libp2p work lead to updating our RPC.
+Discussion occured for the RPC to use separate protocol IDs per request:
 - [PR where we try to standardize the basic libp2p implementation](https://github.com/ethereum/eth2.0-specs/pull/1281).

 ## 2.7 Prysmatic

 **Video:**  [`[22:22]`](https://youtu.be/YB8o_5qjNBc?t=1342)

-**Raul Jordan**: Caught up to v0.8, passing all spec tests.
+Updated to v0.8, passing spec tests.
 Issues with Genesis trigger.

-There's a lack of coverage for cases of spec test.
-Passed all SSZ spec tests.
-Surprised that SSZ failed in some Block sanity tests.
+Spec test is lacking of coverage.
+Passed SSZ tests.
+SSZ failed in some Block sanity tests.

-Getting ready for optimizing Prysm, working on code improvements, beacon chain testing, and generally more robust improvements to the client.
+Readying for Prysm optimization.
+Working on code improvements, beacon chain testing, and general robust improvements to the client.

 ## 2.8 Lodestar

 **Video:**  [`[24:03]`](https://youtu.be/YB8o_5qjNBc?t=1443)

-**Greg Markou**: Trying to upgrade to v0.8.
+Upgrading to v0.8.

-Began building dev tooling.
-Will help with providers, like a Web3.js.

 SSZ almost up-to-date, ironing out bugs with Proto and Prysm.

+Began building dev tooling, which will help with providers, like Web3.js.

 Should be up-to-date on [SimpleSerialize.com](https://simpleserialize.com/) for easy online testing.

-We're working towards ensuring that BLS works properly in-browser as well.
-Some peculiar issues there, will keep you updated.
+Working towards ensuring that BLS works properly in-browser as well.
+Some issues there, will provide updates.

-Working to using Herumi so that we can have some diversity in BLS.
+Working to using Herumi for diversity in BLS.

 In regards to the client, comfortable to start doing Block production.
-Once we finish our update to v0.8, we'll start doing our testnet.
-Then getting it to work in-browser.
+Once updated to v0.8, testnet will be started, then getting it to work in-browser.

-Going back onto assembly script.
+Returning to assembly script.

 Also, NIM, we're coming after you guys on the ERC20 contract, we'll get ya.